YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Before you agree to surgery, translation must cover more than arrival instructions.
 It needs to explain the diagnosis, donor estimate, recipient area plan, hairline design, graft range, anesthesia plan, medical risks, medicines to stop or continue, recovery instructions, and what happens if the examination in person changes the plan.

 You also need time to think.
 Consent is weak when the explanation happens quickly, in fragments, or only after travel pressure has already started.
 If you sign a form but cannot explain the procedure back in your own words, the consent process has not done its job.
-Signing a form is not the same as understanding the operation.
+A signature is not the same as understanding the operation.

 Information card listing the medical decisions that must be translated before hair transplant surgery abroad